GMLC-TDC/HELICS/docs/references/apps/Connector.md

 }
 ```

-As this is a query operation which are executed asynchronously with the simulation time, it is undefined when the query will be made and thus a callback function must be used to respond to the query.
+As this is a query operation, which are executed asynchronously with the simulation time, it is undefined when the query will be made and thus a callback function must be used to respond to the query.

 ### Connector Interface Creation Command